Fuyukai/curious/README.md

 Curious is a Python wrapper for the Discord API, using [curio](https://github.com/dabeaz/curio).

-Curious **only supports bot accounts**.
-There will be zero effort made to support any client-only features, or other features that only user accounts can use.

 ## Installation

 Curious is available on PyPI under `discord-curious`: